Ron Alexander: Playing career

 During his career he represented Western Australia 13 times, Victoria twice, and was awarded a Simpson Medal for a match against Victoria in 1974.

 WANFL career

 He began his career with East Perth Football Club where from 1971 to 1975 he played 98 games and kicked 49 goals.
 He was a big, strong muscular ruckman, weighing 115 kg and standing at 198 cm tall.

 He was a member of their 1972 premiership team and won the club's fairest and best award in 1974.

 VFL career

 He then crossed over to Fitzroy in 1976.
-He was their captain from 1979–80, and in 1981 won their best and fairest, finishing ahead of that season's Brownlow Medallist Bernie Quinlan by nine votes.
+He was their captain from 1979 to 1980, and in 1981 won their best and fairest, finishing ahead of that season's Brownlow Medallist Bernie Quinlan by nine votes.
 In total he played 133 games and booted 30 goals for the Roys.
 While in Melbourne he gained a degree in Physical Education and for a time was president of the VFL Players Association.
 He went back to Perth after the 1981 season.